-At Dr. Avi Ishaaya Centers in Los Angeles, we offer several lung tests to evaluate the health, function, and capacity of your lungs.
-Based on your exam and symptoms, our board-certified physician in pulmonary, internal, sleep, and geriatric medicine, Dr. Abraham "Avi" Ishaaya, may suggest a number of tests to confirm a specific lung diagnosis at your consultation appointment.
+At Dr. Avi Ishaaya Centers, we offer several lung tests to evaluate the health, function, and capacity of your lungs.
+Based on your exam and symptoms, our board-certified physician and pulmonologist in Los Angeles, CA, Dr. Abraham "Avi" Ishaaya, may suggest a number of tests to confirm a specific lung diagnosis at your consultation appointment.
 If deemed medically necessary, Dr. Ishaaya can perform allergy testing, too.
 We are equipped with a comprehensive radiology suite that is located on-site and contains state-of-the-art testing equipment.
-With a licensed and certified radiologist available on staff, imaging results are returned quickly so you don’t have to endure long wait times and can begin treatment faster.
-If you would like to request a consultation, we invite you to reach out to our practice today.
+With a licensed and certified radiologist available on staff, imaging results are returned quickly — so you don’t have to endure long wait times and can begin treatment faster.
+If you would like to request a consultation with an experienced pulmonologist in Los Angeles, CA, we invite you to reach out to our practice today.

 Common Lung Conditions

 Bronchitis is a very common illness of the respiratory system.
 When the lungs have been exposed to a virus or have been triggered by something inhaled in the environment, it can also cause also trigger a bronchial response.
 If you have bronchitis, you will have a demanding cough, a sore throat, hoarseness, a whistling or noisy breathing, fever, a congested chest, and mucus coming up from deep within the chest.

 If you have asthma after being tested at Dr. Avi Ishaaya Centers, we can manage the condition.
 We provide solutions and medication management for coughing, wheezing, tightening of the chest, and shortness of breath with various methods of treatment.